aptos-labs/aptos-core/developer-docs-site/docs/guides/resource-accounts/using-resource-accounts.md

 ```

 :::warning Immutable Contracts
 By default, publishing a module to a resource account means it will be immutable *unless* you store the SignerCapability somewhere in the `init_module` function.
-This is because the auth key is rotated to `ZERO_AUTH_KEY`, meaning the only way to control it is through a `SignerCapability`.
+This is because the authentication key is rotated to `ZERO_AUTH_KEY`, meaning the only way to control it is through a `SignerCapability`.

 If you don't store the `SignerCapability` there is no way to retrieve the resource account's signer, rendering it immutable.